B.S. Cybersecurity Track (CSEE)

 Accelerated BS/MPS Program Option

-UMBC Computer Science undergraduate students have the option of applying to the BS/MPS program in their junior or senior year and may take up to nine graduate credits that can be applied to both their undergraduate and graduate degrees.
+UMBC undergraduate students from both the computing and non-computing fields have the option of applying to the BS/MPS Cybersecurity program in their junior or senior year and may take up to nine graduate credits that can be applied to both their undergraduate and graduate degrees.
 Students benefit by shortening the time to degree completion, experience the cost savings of taking graduate courses at undergraduate tuition rates, experience flexible learning options (some courses taught in evening or in hybrid format) and gain practical knowledge and skills.
 More information, forms, and details can be found at the Graduate Cybersecurity Program website.